Sriramakella123/ISQA8086-002/README.md

 # _ISQA8086-002_
-This is the Readme assignment page
+This is the Information Seeking assignment page

 ## Readme
 I have created a repository with the name ISQA8086-002 which is a placeholder for my individual asssignments and Readme is the first activity